Iran’s death row victims from barista to karate champ as brutal executions continue

 Arrested in 2019, the ex-deputy Iranian defence minister was put to death on charges of spying for the British authorities.

 Foreign secretary James Cleverly described his execution as a “politically motivated act by a barbaric regime that has total disregard for human life.”
-The Minister went on to say the killing would not go “unchallenged”.
+The minister went on to say the killing would not go “unchallenged”.

-In an audio recording broadcast by BBC Persian in the days before his death was announced by state media, Mr Akbari said he had confessed to crimes he had not committed during months of torture in detention.
+In an audio recording broadcast by BBC Persian in the days before his death was announced by state media, Akbari said he had confessed to crimes he had not committed during months of torture in detention.

 Mehdi Mohammadi Fard, 19, sentenced to death